-Supplies a logical unit number indicating the device type and characteristics for the alternate library; never specified unless a volume serial number is also specified; helps (in System 80) to determine whether a disk or format-label diskette is required (since volume serial numbers for disk and format-label diskette are syntactically the same); can be specified with Series 90 although the required device for the alternate library is always a disk; used only to determine device type and characteristics and has no relationship to logical unit numbers used elsewhere in the control stream.
+Supplies a logical unit number indicating the device type and characteristics for the alternate library; never specified unless a volume serial number is also specified; helps to determine whether a disk or format-label diskette is required (since volume serial numbers for disk and for format-label diskette are syntactically the same).

-If your job control stream is in an alternate library, you cannot use the // ALTJCS statement to specify a different library.
+Note: If your job control stream is in an alternate library, you cannot use the // ALTJCS statement to specify a different library.
 You can use it only to specify the options FREE, ONLY, OFF, or ON.
 (If the job stream is in \$Y\$JCS, the // ALTJCS statement can reference any alternate library.)